 DO NOT use this email address to request copies or duplicate of background check responses.
 Duplicates or copies of responses are not provided.

-Emails sent to this address will be answered only on a time-available basis and reply response times cannot be forecasted.
-When corresponding with the DOJ, provide the following information:
+Emails sent to this address will be answered only on a time-available basis and we are unable to forecast reply response times.
+When corresponding with the DOJ, please provide the following information:

 - Your agency’s assigned ORI;

 - First and last name of the applicant; and

 - ATI # for the transaction.